 Seafood is a nutritious food, being rich in vitamins and minerals which are essential to sustain good health.
 Eating fish two or three times a week can help lower cholesterol and reduce the risk of heart disease.
 Seafood is an excellent source of top-quality protein.
-Seafood is an excellent foundation of many important minerals, including iodine, zinc, potassium and phosphorus.
-B-complex vitamins, vitamin D and vitamin B. B-complex vitamins (vitamins such as B1, B3, biotin, B12, etc.) perform many diverse functions, energy production, metabolism and concentration.
+Seafood is an excellent foundation of many important minerals, including iodine, zinc, potassium, and phosphorus.
+B-complex vitamins, vitamin D, and vitamin B. B-complex vitamins (vitamins such as B1, B3, biotin, B12, etc.) perform many diverse functions, energy production, metabolism, and concentration.
 Some categories of fish, such as salmon, are rich in vitamin A, which assists in protecting vision and boosting the immune.
-Another vitamin found often the fatty skin of salmon, tuna and others – is vitamin D, which encourages healthy bone growth, calcium absorption, and boosts immune system.
+Another vitamin found often the fatty skin of salmon, tuna, and others – is vitamin D, which encourages healthy bone growth, calcium absorption, and boosts the immune system.

 Improves immune function – Increased omega-3 eating seafood can reduce the symptoms of asthma and certain allergies.
 Selenium is a potent antioxidant found in seafood that is known to improve the immune system.

 Eating seafood on a regular basis has been proven to ease the symptoms of arthritis.
-Investigation has shown that omega-3 fatty acids can ease tender joints.
+An investigation has shown that omega-3 fatty acids can ease tender joints.

 Eating seafood helps preserve moisture in the skin.
 Your skin’s natural glow is affected more by what you eat than what you apply directly to it.
 The omega-3 fatty acids in seafood protect the skin against UV rays from the sun and recent research has found limited findings suggesting fish oil can help reduce the prevalence of acne.

 Who doesn’t like having selections, right?
 There is a great variation of seafood to select from.Read More